 One of the few drawbacks to the dropshipping model is that there are a number of fees and commissions associated with it.
 All suppliers who participate in dropshipping will charge dropshipping costs.
 These charges cover a range of activities on their end.
 These activities include production or manufacturing, order fulfillment, shipment tracking, and more.

 The most common fees a dropshipper will face are fees per order, account setup fees, and membership fees.
 The “per order” fee is the most common and will be paid every time you make a sale.
 The account set-up fee is a one-time fee that dropshipping suppliers make you pay to establish your relationship.
 It gives you access to the wholesale price of their products and access to any product data.
 These fees typically cost between $15 and $50.

 The membership fee is a newer fee to the dropshipping model and is charged monthly or yearly.
 This fee is dependent on the vendor but, on average, can cost $20 per month or more.
 Usually, this fee is required to access the vendor's full product catalog or pay discounted prices for certain products.
 Really, this fee just serves to add recurring payments to the vendors' revenue stream.

 Typical Drop Shipping Fee

 The most typical dropshipping fee you'll have to pay is a "per order" fee and can range anywhere from $2 to $15.
 This fee is highly specific to the product types you sell and the services provided by your suppliers.
 Some suppliers may call this a commission and charge you a percentage of each sale instead of a fixed rate.
-Make sure to check your contracts to see what this fee will be and what you get in return.
+Make sure to check your contracts during supplier relationship management to see what this fee will be and what you get in return.
 You don't want to have to turn over 20% of each sale to a supplier who doesn't provide superior customer service or shipping.